SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 {{< /c8y-admon-info >}}

-You have connected your smartphone with the {{< product-c8y-iot >}} Sensor App.
+You have connected your smartphone with the {{< sensor-app >}}.
 For information on how the app sends information to {{< product-c8y-iot >}} go to [Sending sensor data to the platform](/sensor-app/sending-sensor-data/) and on how to view sensor data go to [Viewing sensor data](/sensor-app/viewing-sensor-data/).

 #### Device integration via thin.edge.io on a Raspberry Pi

 thin-edge.io is an open-source project to provide a cloud-agnostic edge framework.
 It is much more generic than the device management agent, so it can connect to multiple IoT cloud platforms, and it allows flexible logic being executed on the device.
 It is optimized for a very small footprint and high performance.

-The Raspberry Pi is a relatively simple and cheap yet powerful device.
+The Raspberry Pi is a relatively simple and cheap, yet powerful device.
 This makes it ideal for testing and trying out as well as some production use cases.

 For an overview of the installation and configuration of thin-edge.io with Raspberry Pi go to [thing-edge.io on a Raspberry Pi](/device-integration/integration-tutorials/#prerequisites).